hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Of their finesse, than I e'er knew before.
 >
 > Jem.
-There's still one project I have not yet stated,
+There's still one project I have not yet stated[^214],
 >
-> Which in Professors should have been related.
+> Which in professors should have been related.

->
+[^214]: The circumstance above stated, together with several others, having been communicated to the Author since the first part was published, is now inserted here at the request of some Subscribers, though not strictly in the proper place, rather than wait for a second edition.

 > Bel.
 Let's hear it – time and place shall be excused,
 >
 > I seek to be instructed and amused.